-Developers, not farmers, get biggest hit from wetlands rule
+Big winners in Trump rollback of wetlands rules?
+Developers

 In Tennessee, Wheeler, Agriculture Secretary Sonny Perdue and farm industry leaders from Washington stood in front of tractors and U.S. flags last month to urge farmers to campaign for the rollback.

-“The EPA has done its job, now all of us in this room have to help to get this over the finish line,” Zippy Duvall, head of the American Farm Bureau Federation, told the Tennessee farm crowd then.
+“The EPA has done its job.
+Now all of us in this room have to help to get this over the finish line,” Zippy Duvall, head of the American Farm Bureau Federation, told the Tennessee farm crowd then.

-Farmers who support the rollback call the federal protections of wetlands and creeks a burden, and insist farmers know best how to protect their property.
+Farmers who support the rollback call the federal protections of wetlands and creeks a burden, and they insist farmers know best how to protect their property.

 Environmental groups, public-health organizations and others say it’s impossible to keep the country’s downstream lakes, rivers and water supplies clean unless upstream waters are also regulated federally.
 The targeted regulations also protect wildlife and their habitats.